ashleythy/ashleythy.github.io/index.md

 My name is Ashley and I am a self-taught programmer who is currently working as a Data Analyst in a Malaysian start-up.

-My experiences and interests have seen me pivot from an academic and career backdrop in biomedical and social sciences to the world of data.
+My interests have seen me pivot from an academic and career backdrop in biomedical and social sciences to the world of data.

 Picking up Python was challenging, but I couldn’t have done so without the trusty help of fellow data enthusiasts of Stack Overflow, Coursera, DataCamp, and the like.